jabbauer/PJM_Sensor/README.md

 ## Features

 - **Optional API Key:**
-  - **With API Key:** Gain access to the full suite of sensors with higher rate limits (up to 600 requests per minute for PJM members).
+  - **With API Key:** Gain access to the full suite of sensors.
-  - **Without API Key:** The integration will fetch the subscription key from PJM but limit you to a maximum of **3 sensor entities** with a lower rate limit (~6 requests per minute).
+  - **Without API Key:** The integration will fetch the subscription key from PJM but limit you to a maximum of **3 sensor entities** with a lower rate limit (Recommended for testing only, otherwise risk IP ban).

 - **Default Sensors:**
   By default, the following three sensors are enabled: